pythoncompany/backend.izdrail.com/Readme.md

 3. Set up the required dependencies.
 4. Make requests to the API endpoints as needed.

-For more details, refer to the [Terms of Service](https://todayintel.com/terms/) provided by [Stefan Laravel Developer](https://lzomedia.com).
+For more details, refer to the [Terms of Service](https://izdrail.com/terms/) provided by [Laravel Agency Retainer](https://izdrail.com).

 ## API Endpoints